brevzin/brevzin.github.io/_posts/2018-09-01-quirks-ctad.md

 The motivation for CTAD as expressed in every draft of the paper is very much: I want to construct a specialization of a class template without having to explicitly specify the template parameters - just deduce them for me so I don’t have to write helper factories or look up what they are.
 That is, I want to _construct a new thing_.

-The motivation for Concepts is broader, but specifically in the context of constrained variable declarations is: I want to construct an object whose type I don’t care about, but rather than using `auto`, I want to express a more specific set of requirements for this type.
+The motivation for Concepts is broader, but specifically in the context of constrained variable declarations is: I want to construct an object whose type I don’t care about, but rather than using <code class="language-cpp">auto</code>, I want to express a more specific set of requirements for this type.
 That is, I’m still using the existing type, I’m just adding an _annotation_.

 At least that’s how I think about it.